 Looking for a change from your usual crumble?
 Try our ideas for topping these popular puds with ingredients such as chocolate, spices and even peanut butter.

-Whether you have a garden glut of summer fruit or a favourite filling that you return to again and again, we've got all manner of tasty toppings to take your crumble to the next level.
+Whether you have a garden glut of summer fruit or a favourite filling that you return to again and again, we've got plenty of delicious toppings to take your crumble to the next level.
 For even more ideas, check out our ultimate collection of crumble recipes.
 Discover the art of crafting the perfect crumble topping for cakes, pastries, and desserts, elevating your sweet creations to new heights.

 1. Classic crumble

-Sometimes, simplicity is best and a basic crumble topping of sugar, flour and butter is all you need for the perfect pud.
+Sometimes simplicity is best and a basic crumble topping of sugar, flour and butter is all you need for the perfect pudding.
 In Raymond Blanc's popular apple & blackberry crumble, the topping is pre-baked so it retains a light, crumbly texture and doesn't stick together.
 Short on time?
 Throw together our super-simple quick crumble mix for a fail-safe finish.

 2. Go nuts

-Nuts are a popular addition to crumbles, and there's such a variety of these tasty little morsels to choose from, including almonds, hazelnuts, pecans, walnuts and pistachios.
+Nuts are a popular addition to crumbles, including almonds, hazelnuts, pecans, walnuts and pistachios.
 Our autumnal pear & blackberry crumble creates layers of texture by combining chopped hazelnuts and flaked almonds with pumpkin seeds and chunky oat clusters.
-Roasting the nuts before chopping will intensify their beautiful flavour, as recommended in these rhubarb, pear & hazelnut crumbles.
-Heavier fruit fillings such as the one in our maple plum crumble work well with a light and crunchy coating of almond flakes.
+Roasting the nuts before chopping will intensify the flavour, as we've done in this recipe for rhubarb, pear & hazelnut crumbles.
+Heavier fruit fillings like our maple plum crumble work well with a light and crunchy coating of almond flakes.

 3. An oat-standing finish